 Additional Compensatory Picks

-In addition to the regular compensatory pick awardings described above, there are two other types of compensatory picks that may potentially be awarded:
+In addition to the regular compensatory picks described above, there are three other types of compensatory picks that may potentially be awarded:

-- The formula will occasionally award one “net value” compensatory pick for a team if that team loses and gains an equal number of CFAs, but the value of the CFAs lost is considerably greater than the value of CFAs gained.
-Adam once observed that the difference needs to be at least 50%, and this is the difference that OTC’s program will currently use unless additional information suggests otherwise.
+- The formula will occasionally award a “net value” compensatory pick, as explained in App.
+V, §5, for a team if that team loses and gains an equal number of CFAs, but the sum of the FNV of the CFAs lost is 300 or more points greater than the sum of the FNV of the CFAs gained.
 Net value compensatory picks are always 7th round picks, and they are always placed in order immediately after the regular 7th round compensatory picks.

 Compensatory Pick Limits

-There are two key restrictions that may limit the number of compensatory picks a team may receive:
+There are two key restrictions that may limit the number of compensatory picks a team may receive, unless they are awarded via 2020 Resolution JC-2A:

 - A team may not be awarded any more than four compensatory picks in one year.
 If the formula initially awards a team more than four, the lowest of the picks over the per-team limit of four are not awarded, although the league will still recognize that those picks would have otherwise been eligible for compensation.